 Registration Exam Procedures

-ALTA certification is determined by successful completion of all requirements, including acceptable performance on a comprehensive national registration examination administered by ALTA.
+ALTA certification is determined by the successful completion of all requirements, including acceptable performance on the Academic Language Therapy Association (ALTA) Competency Exam for Multisensory Structured Language Education (MSLE).
 All minimum requirements must be met as stated in ALTA Bylaws.

 The ALTA Competency Exam for Multisensory Structured Language Education measures an individual’s knowledge of and skills in Multisensory Structured Language Education (MSLE) and verifies that the individual has achieved the highest level of competency in the field of dyslexia education.

 Eight standards are evaluated on the ALTA Competency Exam for MSLE:

 - Diagnostic and prescriptive MSLE strategies to improve reading, spelling, and written expression

 - Federal laws which guide professional conduct and advocacy for students

 - Ethical standards for the profession (ALTA Code of Ethics)

 - Effective oral and written communication with colleagues, parents, students, and other professionals